Skip to main content

 In practice

-Share a structured export with leadership or an insurer, attach a report to a ticket as evidence of remediation, or keep JSON/CSV-style exports for your own analysis tools.
-Large environments use streaming-friendly views so huge reports stay usable.
+Share a clean report with leadership or an insurer, attach one to a ticket as proof a problem was fixed, or download the raw data (spreadsheet-friendly formats) for your own analysis tools.
+Even very large reports stay fast and usable.

 • Per-device and per-network structured outputs grounded in scan and asset data.